KU-SKE17/Video-Streaming-Microservice/README.md

 - `Kubernetes`: To host the application in the cloud
 - `Kubectl`: is the command-line tool for interacting with a Kubernetes cluster
 - `Terraform`: To build the cloud infrastructure, the Kubernetes cluster, and deploy the application
+- `Bitbucket Pipelines`: is automate the deployment service
 - `Azure CLI`: is an Azure command-line tool, to authenticate and give Terraform access to Azure account
 - `Azure Storage`: To store files in the cloud
 - `MongoDB`: is a popular NoSQL database